spotinst/help/src/docs/ocean-spark/configure-spark-apps/docker-images.md

 ## What’s in these Docker Images?

-In addition to a version of Spark itself, the `spark:platform` images include connectors to popular [object stores](ocean-spark/configure-spark-apps/docker-images?id=data-source-connectors): (S3, GCS, ADLS), Snowflake, Delta Lake, Python support with pip and conda, Jupyter notebook support, Hadoop, AWS Glue Catalog and more.
+In addition to a version of Spark itself, the `spark:platform` images include connectors to popular [object stores](ocean-spark/configure-spark-apps/docker-images?id=data-source-connectors): (S3, GCS, ADLS), Snowflake, Delta Lake, Python support with pip and conda, Jupyter notebook support, Hadoop, AWS Glue Catalog, and more.

 ### Images to start with